Daily learning games that students want to play—and you fully control

 For every game you turn on, you set:

-Each game type also has its own options (operations for math, word count and time for word game, languages for translation).
+Each game type also has its own options (operations for math, word count and time for word game, languages for translation, pattern length for Atlas Color Pattern, and more).
 All of this lives in your class’s Daily Games settings.

 🔢 Daily Math